samirhendawi1/uber-eats-agent_final/README.md

 5. Merges scraped content with the 40 additional curated articles not in the scrape list
 6. Respects rate limits with 1-second delays between requests

-**Why only 20 URLs?** Uber's help center is a React single-page app.
-When `requests` fetches a page, it gets raw HTML before JavaScript runs — most pages return empty `<div>` containers.
-These 20 URLs are the ones confirmed to return server-side rendered content.
-A headless browser (Selenium/Playwright) would expand coverage but adds ~500MB in dependencies and can't run on Streamlit Cloud.

 ```bash
 # Run locally to refresh the knowledge base